 Most species have finely divided leaves (often aromatic) and clusters of daisylike flowerheads.
 Some have gray to nearly white foliage.Tanacetum parthenium

-Native to southern Europe, Caucasus.
+Native to southern Europe and the Caucasus.
 Compact, leafy, aggressive, spreading by volunteer seedlings; once favored in Victorian gardens.
-Plants are covered in small yellow, white, or yellow-centere white daisies in summer.
-Leaves have strong peppery scent that some people find offensive.
-Varieties range from 1 to 3 ft. tall.
-One variety has golden-green leaves.
+Plants are covered in small yellow, white, or yellow-centered white daisies in summer.
+Leaves have a strong peppery scent that some people find offensive.
+Varieties range from 1–3 ft. tall.

 Native to Armenia, this rampant, thorny blackberry has naturalized in two dozen states from coast to c...